Agricultural & Food Law Consortium

 Current & Upcoming Projects:

-As part of its mission, the Agricultural & Food Law Consortium is hosting a series of webinars on timely and important agricultural and food law topics.
+The Agricultural & Food Law Consortium is hosting a series of webinars on timely and important agricultural and food law topics.
 These webinars are freely available to the general public and are typically designed to be appropriate for non-attorneys as well as attorneys.
 For a listing of upcoming webinars, as well as access to past webinars that have been archived, please click here.

-Third Annual Mid-South Agricultural and Environmental Law Conference
+Fifth Annual Mid-South Agricultural and Environmental Law Conference

 The Consortium also provides leadership for the eXtension Agricultural and Food Law Community of Practice.
 Individuals interested in participating in the Community of Practice should contact Rusty Rumley at [email protected]